 Following are few important objectives for achieving its long-term goal:

-- Set-up new secondary eye care Vision Centres to increase the uptake and reach to major settlements in the region where access to eye care is grim and accelerated amount of ignorance keeps eye care secondary in their behaviour.
+Set-up new secondary eye care Vision Centres to increase the uptake and reach to major settlements in the region where access to eye care is grim and accelerated amount of ignorance keeps eye care secondary in their behavior.